These Juice Recipes Work To Relieve Any Migraines Or Headaches!

 Headaches can also be a warning of more serious health conditions that would need immediate medical attention, like cerebral hemorrhage, stroke, and lead or mercury poisoning.
 Seek medical help if headaches persist.

-One of the most effective methods I’ve found to relieve migraine is to drink one liter of pure water and lie down.
-Most of the time, a migraine is just the body’s way of signalling that it needs hydration.
+One of the most effective methods I’ve found to relieve a headache is to drink one liter of pure water and lie down.
+Most of the time, a headache is the body’s way of signalling that it needs to be hydrated.

-A diet high in complex carbohydrates (whole grains and starchy vegetables) and low in protein is recommended for headache sufferers.
+A diet high in complex carbohydrates and low in protein is recommended for headache sufferers.
 Avoid fried foods as fried fats contain aldehydes that triggers migraine.
-Prepare your foods by eating raw, juicing, steaming or blanching.
+Prepare your foods by eating them raw, juiced, steamed or blanched/broiled.

 Increase intake of foods that are rich in magnesium and calcium—two miracle minerals that help prevent and relieve headaches.
 Such foods include a variety of fruits and vegetables, brown rice, wheat bran, wheat germ and soy beans.